 We all know what happened.
 Peter denied being with Jesus.
 He denied knowing Jesus.
 And when asked a third time he again denied knowing Jesus.
 Immediately a rooster crowed and Peter broke down and wept bitterly.

 That's very relatable.
 It's easy to think you will be brave and courageous until push comes to shove and you actually have to be brave and courageous.

 The account of Peter denying Jesus three times is mentioned in all four Gospels.
 But here's what you might not know.
 The four Gospels were written after early church tradition says Peter was crucified - upside down I might add.
-How would the Gospel writers know this happened?
+How would the Gospel writers know that Peter actually did deny Christ?
 Only if Peter had told them.
 And this is what amazes me about Scripture.
 It gives you the good, the bad, and the ugly.
 How many of us tend to hide the most shameful thing we've done?
 My hand is raised.
 But Peter didn't do that.

 It's as if Peter is reaching through time telling me, "Yes dear, you messed up.
 I did too and the Lord in His infinite mercy took me back.
 He'll give you grace too."